Isabella writes articles about beloved pets, including litter box training, diseases in animals, and how to bury your pets.

 As a child, I'd buried hamsters and gerbils, but I'd never buried an animal that I'd been particularly close to until a week ago when I had to bury my kitty cat.
 This article is going to cover the practical aspects which sometimes go unrealized during our grief, but it will also cover the spiritual benefits you will reap should you decide to bury your pet yourself.

-Why You Should Bury Your Pet Yourself
+Reasons Why You Should Bury Your Pet Yourself

 I honestly wasn't sure I'd be able to handle doing this myself, from an emotional perspective, but I decided that I owed it to my cat.
 I was also pretty sure I'd have a lifetime of nightmares if I just left her body behind at the vet.
-I am so very appreciative of the decision I made to bury my cat myself and these are the reasons why:
+I am so very appreciative of the decision I made to bury my cat myself, and these are the reasons why:

-It's an emotional outlet
+It’s an Emotional Outlet.

-I was, of course, rather hysterical during the moment she was euthanized, but during the ride home I went incredibly numb.
-I had a very, very heavy heart and I periodically burst into uncontrollable tears due to the feelings I was having.
-The physical exertion I underwent -- carrying her body out to the woods, digging the hole, filling it up again -- this was a very appropriate form of energy release for me.
+I was, of course, rather hysterical during the moment she was euthanized, but during the ride home, I went incredibly numb.
+I had a very, very heavy heart, and I periodically burst into uncontrollable tears due to the feelings I was having.
+The physical exertion I underwent — carrying her body out to the woods, digging the hole, filling it up again — this was a very appropriate form of energy release for me.
 I felt 1000% lighter by the time it was done.
 I wasn't happy, of course, but I was in a much better position to cope at that point.

-Ask any shrink and they'll tell you how often people torture themselves over lack of proper closure.
+Ask any shrink, and they'll tell you how often people torture themselves over lack of proper closure.
 Putting the body of your pet to rest yourself is, for lack of a better phrase, something that feels right once it's done.
 As I stood there looking at the grave when it was finished, I knew I'd never have gotten that type of closure any other way.

 Where to Bury Your Pet

 - If you've got a garden or backyard, you may want to bury them at home.
-I have a beautiful national park across the street and I decided to bury my cat there.
-If you do this where you live, make sure you are not violating any rules in doing do.
+I have a beautiful national park across the street, and I decided to bury my cat there.
+If you do this where you live, make sure you are not violating any rules in doing so.

 - Choose somewhere you can visit easily.
 It may be a lovely thought to bury your pet at the top of the highest hill, but that will likely prevent you from visiting as often as you'd like to.

 - Choose somewhere that makes you smile.
 Don't choose some dreary location that will depress you every time you visit.
-I chose a place I with a lovely view for her, and even though that may sound strange, I like to think she appreciated it.
+I chose a place with a lovely view for her, and even though that may sound strange, I like to think she appreciated it.

 - Some places have restrictions on burying pets in public places.
 I'm fortunate that this country only dictates that you have to be a certain distance from a water supply.
 If you think it may be illegal to bury your pet in a public park, you should contact your parks and recreation office to determine what you're allowed to do.